Can You Use CBD for PMS?

 Luckily, PMS is only temporary.
 You didn’t catch it and it’s not contagious.
 It will go away and your symptoms will ease, whether you treat them or not.

 Still, if you’ve ever experienced PMS, you know that the goal is to feel a little of the symptoms as possible.
 If you can go through your daily life and not be interrupted by PMS, all the better.

 Pre Menstrual Syndrome

 First things first.
 Premenstrual syndrome, or PMS, is not just one thing.
 It’s not one disease or condition.
 There’s no cure and you didn’t necessarily get it from anywhere (except maybe your own maternal lineage).

 PMS is a blanket term for an experience that is made up of many symptoms, which vary from woman to woman.
 In fact, even in one woman, the symptoms can vary by the menstrual cycle.
 These symptoms are both emotional and physical.
 They can include headaches, joint and muscle pain, depression, anxiety, fatigue, problems sleeping, acne, and stomach discomfort.

 The symptoms typically usually occur one or two weeks before your menstrual period.
 They help to mark different points in a woman’s cycle and they are the direct result of what’s going on internally.

 According to the American College of Obstetricians and Gynecologists, about 85 percent of women have at least one PMS symptom per menstrual cycle.
 This can range from something mild to something extreme.

 This is where the basic problem with CBD usage lies.
 As PMS symptoms very differently in women, it is necessary that you take the right amount of dosage.
 Furthermore, premenstrual syndrome is something that stays with you for a long time.
-Hence, it is important that the usage of CBD oil is decided upon your needs and requirements.
+Hence, it is important that the usage of CBD oil is decided upon by your needs and requirements.
 Basically, there are two things that you need to take into consideration when you’re selecting CBD oil:

 In most cases, PMS symptoms are nothing to write home about.
 They may be unpleasant, but with the right remedies, usually, women can take care of them themselves.